 is commutative. \end{pr}

-{\it Proof.} We show the commutativity of the upper square of (\ref{eqfun1}).
+{\it Proof.} 1.
 By Lemma \ref{lmff}.2., the map $g^*$ is injective.
 Hence, by replacing $V''$ if necessary, we may assume $V''$ is a $G$-torsor over $V'$ for a finite group $G$.
-By the definition of the map (\ref{eqmap}), the square with the arrow $g^*$ replaced by $|G|^{-1}g_*$ going the other way is commutative.
+Since an object of ${\cal A}_{V''\to U}$ define an object of ${\cal A}_{V'\to U}$, the square with the arrow $g^*$ replaced by $|G|^{-1}g_*$ going the other way is commutative by the definition of the map (\ref{eqmap}).
 Since the images are in the $G$-fixed part, the assertion follows from Lemma \ref{lmff}.3.